 2015: Michele Frome

 Since our beginning as a separate congregation, Seekers Church has called forth from its membership individuals who serve as coordinators and support staff for the community.
-These Seekers serve on a regular, part-time basis, and are paid by Seekers Church.
+These Seekers serve on a regular, part-time basis, and are paid a stipend by Seekers Church.

 Trish Nemore (2012 – present)